MrZ626/some_tools_for_tetrio/readme.md

 1. Download `tetrio.opus.rsd` file from the links above and put it aside the `rsd_extractor.lua`
 2. run `lua rsd_extractor.lua` to parse & extract the RSD file

+## Resource Fetcher

+> .lua script, need Lua to run
+> curl is needed to download resources

+1. Find resource paths yourself and paste them into the `list` variable at beginning
+2. Run `lua fetch_res.lua` to fetch resources

 ## Version Tracker

 > .sh script, need Bash to run